Causal Explanations of Structural Causal Models: Appendix for ``Causal Explanations of Structural Causal Models''

 \subsection{Other Noteworthy Aspects}

-A statement on the role of the HMMC hypothesis.
-An algorithm for SCI-based graph learning.
+A statement on the role of the MMC hypothesis.
+An algorithm for SCE-based graph learning.
 Technical details to the experiments.
 A reference to the remaining appendix figures that make the bulk of the remaining appendix.

-\paragraph{The Importance of HMM $\equiv$ SCM for SCI.} While the HMMC is a fundamental question that cuts to the core of human thinking and remains to be proven right or wrong (although we believe it to be true to the extent of representability through SCM), and while we used it to ultimately justify the usage of SCM to then derive the causal interpretations we call SCI, still, to the actual existence and formalism of SCI the HMMC's truth value is invariant.
-Put blantly, if the HMMC were to be wrong, then the formalism of SCI and all proven properties remain \emph{the same}.
-However, if HMMC were to be true, then SCI in fact become a ``stronger'' formalism for causal interpretations since they'd have a direct link to the HMM.
-More importantly, one could make the case that they'd represent a ``natural'' formal pendant to the vague human interpretations.
+\paragraph{The Importance of MM $\equiv$ SCM for SCE.} While the MMC is a fundamental question that cuts to the core of human thinking and remains to be proven right or wrong (although we believe it to be true to the extent of representability through SCM), and while we used it to ultimately justify the usage of SCM to then derive the causal explanations we call SCE, still, to the actual existence and formalism of SCE the MMC's truth value is invariant.
+Put blantly, if the MMC were to be wrong, then the formalism of SCE and all proven properties remain \emph{the same}.
+However, if MMC were to be true, then SCE in fact become a ``stronger'' formalism for causal explanations since they'd have a direct link to the MM.
+More importantly, one could make the case that they'd represent a ``natural'' formal pendant to the vague human explanations.